Last Update: 8 March 2026.

 Seat Map First Class 777-300ER Game Changer – 6 SEATS

-2. Through ExpertFlyer: This is a fantastic platform for anyone who loves to hunt out details about their travel details.
-There is a subscription of $9.99 per month, but its worth every penny.
+2. Through ExpertFlyer or Seats Aero: These are fantastic platforms for anyone who loves to hunt out details about their travel details.
+There is a subscription per month, but its worth every penny.
 Once you are done, simply cancel and reinstate it when you need.
 I have gifted a one month subscription to friends in the past.
 It makes a great and unique gift for travellers.

 a)Select the flight you want information on & click on the little seat.